loggly/muskrat/README.md

 ###Consumers

+#####S3 Consumers

 Consumers receive messages from the brokers in chronological order and do work with them.
+They also allow automatic re-binding to a specific message queue across runs.
 The consumer must be instantiated for the corresponding message broker, ala:

 ```python
 p = Producer( routing_key='Simple.Message.Queue' )